achleey/LENSEGUA-translator/README.md

 This project is structured as follows:

 **01\.
 Baseline:** Includes original project files used as references for the development of this project.
+For more details about the original projects refer to [Acknowledgements](#acknowledgements)

 - **Static signs:** Contains code for image collection, feature extraction, training a classifier model **(RandomForest)**, and real-time prediction of static signs.
 The code is organized as shown in the table below: